The Thompson-Lyons transfer lemma for fusion systems: Up and down fusion

 \subsection{Acknowledgments}

-This work forms part of the author's Ph.D. thesis under the direction of Ron Solomon, and was suggested by him.
-Thanks are also due to Richard Lyons for his comments and suggestions.
+This work forms part of the author's Ph.D. thesis at Ohio State under the direction of Ron Solomon, and was supported in part by a fellowship from the Ohio State University Graduate School.
+The author would also like to thank Richard Lyons for his comments and suggestions.